 Game First Aid Responsibilities

 All CSF organizations are responsible to purchase and maintain a complete Medical First Aid Kit that is present at all practices and contests involving the club.
 The CSF program, or Eastern Washington University will not assume responsibility for any injuries incurred while participating in any club sport, event, or activity.
 A Student First Aid Attendant (FAA) from the EWU IMS program may be assigned upon request to represent EWU at any home contest, as directed by the CCS.
 All costs associated with the FAA's employment are the responsibility of the club.
-If the club wishes to provide their own FAA, they must provide a person for all activities with current Red Cross Advanced First Aid & CPR Certification.
+If the club wishes to provide their own FAA, they must provide a person for all activities with current Red Cross Advanced First Aid/CPR/AED Certification or similar certification approved by the CCS.
 If the person responsible for administering first aid determines that a player is in danger of further injury, or of injuring another player, they will inform the coach or player in charge that the injured player is not permitted to further participate.
 Once designated as not-eligible-to-perform by the FAA, that player may not take part again until the FAA declares them fit to participate.
 All accident/injury/property damage sustained during any CSF activity must be followed up with an EWU Incident Form immediately after the incident.
 It is the responsibility of the club officer in charge of the activity to inform the CCS immediately after the incident and fill out an EWU Incident Report Form within 24 hours of the incident when at home, and immediately upon returning to campus, if it happens while away from home.

 When deciding whether or not to activate EMS service, always act on the side of caution - if in doubt, call 911!

 1) All participants are deemed responsible for reading and understanding the "Acknowledgment of Risk" statement that is on all CSF Roster/Waiver Forms.

 2) All accidents and injuries that occur during any CSF activity will be handled according to procedures as follows: